betterplace/acts_as_account/README.md

 ## How to release

 You need to update the data in `VERSION` and Rakefile and run `rake` (because it uses Gemhadar).
+`rake gem:push` will push the version to rubygems.

 ## Links